baisinthehole/Client-Server/README.md

    If this happens, the programs work correctly.

    NOTE: You don't need several computers to test several clients.
-You can run several instances of Clients and one Server on the same machine.
+You can run several instances of Client and one Server on the same machine.